 If you are a J-1 visa holder admitted to an academic study program in the United States, you aren't necessarily stuck with that as your only possible immigration status.
 For one thing, you are permitted to change your status to F-1 if you intend to pursue studies as a full-time, academic student.

-In order to do this, you must provide proof of liquid assets that are sufficient to pay for one full year of your tuition, living expenses, insurance, and expenses for your dependents (if you have a spouse, children, or other dependents).
+In order to do make this switch in immigration status, one of the most important issues will be whether you can provide proof of having liquid assets sufficient to pay for one full year of your U.S. school tuition, living expenses, and insurance.
+You will also need to be able to cover expenses for your dependents, if you have any (spouse, children, or other people whom you support).

-Your academic institution will be able to provide you with estimates for these amounts.
+Your academic institution will be able to provide you with estimates for many of these amounts.
 (See Financial Requirements for a Student Visa for more detail on this important eligibility issue.)

 If you are subject to this requirement, see How to "Waive" The J-1 Two-Year Home Residency Requirement for information on how to have it lifted in your case.

-Once the academic institution that accepts you as an academic student issues you an I-20 form, you can apply to change status either by traveling home and applying for the F-1 visa at your local U.S. consulate, or by submitting an I-539 Application to Extend/Change Nonimmigrant Status to U.S. Citizenship and Immigration Services (USCIS).
+Once the academic institution that accepts you as an academic student issues you an I-20 form (the "Certificate of Eligibility for Nonimmigrant Student Status"), you can apply for F-1 status.
+You have a choice of doing so by either traveling home and applying for the F-1 visa at your local U.S. consulate or by submitting an I-539 Application to Extend/Change Nonimmigrant Status to U.S. Citizenship and Immigration Services (USCIS).

 Each procedure has its advantages and drawbacks.
 Consult an experienced immigration attorney if you have questions or concerns.

 For a more thorough discussion of the change of status (COS) process, see Applying for an Extension of a U.S. Visa or Change of Status.